Yes! Recycling Is Worth It And Is Here To Stay.

 Whether people aren’t sure what to recycle, or just don’t care, contamination has been on the rise for years.

 - Getting it Right: Getting the single stream collection and sorting process right is key.
-At Millennium, about 3.5% of the material we collect goes unrecycled.
+At Millennium, less than 5% of the material we collect goes unrecycled.
 That’s significantly better than the national average of 25%.
 However, contamination is still one of the biggest challenges and expenses we face.
 Now more than ever we need to focus on reducing confusion through better education, increasing enforcement to keep people responsible, and improving the process through technology innovations.

 Our culture has normalized taking natural resources, using them, and disposing of them.
 Although recycling plays a huge role in reducing this waste, it’s trailing behind the manufacturers who are constantly upscaling production and cranking out new packaging and products with little regard of recyclability.